Updated on June 28, 2019

 This area has a good balance between beach without too many tourists and excellent restaurants and services.
 I spent my last 5 days in this area.

+This island has its own specific post that can be check on the link in the headboard just above this lines.
 We had read that it was nice and much closer than Gili islands.
 I think it was another mistake.
 Nusa Lembongan is fine for snorkeling, but not for lazing on the beach, since the ones that are not rocky, they are usually used for mooring boats.
 Still, they are beautiful.

 BEACHES I DID NOT VISITED (AND SHOULD HAVE)

 - Dreamland.
-As the name says, this white sand and turquoise water beach is a dream, or it used to be before beach umbrellas and chaise-longues for hire.
+As the name says, this white sand and turquoise water beach is a dream on Earth, or it used to be before beach umbrellas and chaise-longues for hire.
 Still, at low tide, the beach is wide enough to enjoy it, and perhaps the closest thing to a heavenly beach in Bali.
 At high tide, the beach almost disappears and is reduced to the area of the umbrellas.

 - Nusa Dua.
 Wonders have been said of this area, but it is the domain of all-inclusive resorts: most of the beaches are private, they belong to hotels.
 Since we were backpacking, we could not go, but for those who stay in one of them, is probably the best area of the island.